Efficiently Collecting Training Dataset for 2D Object Detection by Online Visual Feedback: Discussion

-As indicated by the results described in~Section IV-B, the proposed method and the method without ET showed low scores (better outcome) for temporal demand.
-In addition, the method without Hm had the lowest self-rating of performance by the user, indicating that displaying a hemisphere tends to rate the quality of the trials higher.
-Furthermore, as shown in~\figref{count_enjoy} and \figref{count_motivate}, displaying the hemisphere might have an effect of giving enjoyment and engagement (motivation) in their dataset collection trials.
+As indicated by the results described in~\textbf{Section~5.1}, the ALL method and the method without ET showed low scores (better outcome) for temporal demand.
+In addition, the method without Hm had the lowest self-evaluation of performance by the user, indicating that the case using the method with Hm tends to rate the quality of the trials higher.
+As described in~\textbf{Section~5.3}, the method with Hm might have an effect of giving motivation from enjoyment in their dataset collection trials.
+In terms of efficiency, as explained in~\textbf{Section~5.4}, the method without Hm had the shortest collection time; however, its self-evaluation of performance was low, indicating that it might tend to estimate its performance as higher if it took the appropriate amount of time to collect the datasets.
+Moreover, even for the dataset variation mentioned in~\textbf{Section~5.5}, it is preferable to show the hemispheres.

-In terms of efficiency, as explained in~Section IV-C, the method without Hm had the shortest collection time; however, its self-rating of performance was low, indicating that it might tend to estimate its performance as higher if it took the appropriate amount of time to collect the datasets.
-Moreover, even for the dataset variability mentioned in~Section IV-C, it is preferable to show the hemispheres.
+Considering these results as a whole, displaying the collection status such as Hm and CR might result in a time-consuming collection trial.
+Nevertheless, combining the visualizing Hm, CR, and ET, as in the ALL method, makes the user feel enjoyment and allows them to concentrate more on their trials rather than feeling excessive time pressure; thus, the users evaluated the quality of their trials as more high-quality.
+Because variation was better in the case of the method with Hm, the quality of their trials was higher, and they might have performed the collection trials with an awareness of the progress as positive feedback on the collection status.

-Considering these results as a whole, displaying the collection status such as hemisphere-shaped collection progress and collection rate might result in a time-consuming collection trial.
-Nevertheless, combining the visualizing hemisphere, collection time, and collection rate, as in the proposed method, makes the user feel enjoyment and engagement and allows them to concentrate more on their trials rather than feeling excessive time pressure; thus, the users evaluated the quality of their trials as more high-quality.
-Because variability was better in the case of the method with the hemisphere, the quality of their trials was higher, and they might have performed the collection trials with an awareness of the progress as positive feedback on the collection status.
+In our proposed system, updates of CR and Hm during a collection trial were positive factors indicating progress toward the goal, whereas the increase of ET was a negative indicator signifying a decline in performance.
+This was possibly one of the factors that ET led to high load.
+To balance pressure and performance, it is necessary to redesign ET to have a positive impact.
+For example, using metrics such as collection efficiency (items/second) should serve as a reward for the user.